 - Admission: Free and family-friendly

-The smoked salmon BBQ is available on Saturday, July 15, and Sunday, July 16, 2023, in the heart of the festival on 22nd Ave and Market Street.
+The smoked salmon BBQ is available on Saturday and Sunday only, in the heart of the festival on 22nd Ave and Market Street.
 It includes a generous portion of succulent smoked salmon, sizzled to perfection on the grill, a refreshing side of coleslaw, and some mouth-watering bread.
 Salmon BBQ tokens can be purchased at the Information Booth next to the BBQ area on Market Street.
 You can expect a beautiful outdoor setting with live music and plenty of fun activities for the whole family.
 All proceeds from the salmon BBQ go to support the Ballard Alliance, a non-profit organization dedicated to promoting and enhancing the Ballard community.

 More information on the Ballard SeafoodFest website.